porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 If none of these languages can be found, it will fall back to `en`.

-#### How it works
-The `<script>` tag points to a **< 1kb** sized file hosted on a CDN which has a browser detection for **IE11 and Edge<=18**.
-If the target browser is detected it requests another JS file which adds some HTML/CSS to the DOM and shows the Notification Banner/Overlay.
-Though the Notification Banner is a kind of warning, the user should continue browsing the application.
-Therefor a session storage is defined to prevent popping up the banner again on route changes as long as staying on the same domain/subdomain and browser tab.

 #### Troubleshooting
 There always might be a case where something goes wrong.
 Here are some possible answers:

 1. **Q:** Why does the translation not get recognized automatically?
 **A:** Mostly this is a result of false order of script loading and setting translation key by the application.
-It's required that the `lang` attribute in the `html` tag is defined with the correct value before the **Browser Notification Banner** script gets initialized.
+It's required that the `lang` attribute in the `html` tag is defined with the correct value before the **Browser Notification** script gets initialized.
 **A:** The translation key is not part of the provided keys (see "Translations")
 **A:** The translation key has not the correct format (see "Translations")
-2. **Q:** Why are there no implementation guidelines for my JS framework (e.g. Vanilla JS ;-))?
+2. **Q:** Why are there no implementation guidelines for my JS framework (e.g. Vanilla JS)?
 **A:** Implementing a third party script can be done in many ways regarding the setup of your application.
 So there isn't a solely true way to integrate it in a specific framework.
 Just one rule of thumb: **It should be initialized as last as possible.**